-That Dewey continued for a time to teach his course on Hegel's Logic and on the Philosophy of Spirit tells us little - we all have taught topics after our excitement for them has waned.
-In Democracy and Education (EW 9, 62-65), in Reconstruction in Philosophy (MW 12, 90, 140, and 157), and in The Quest for Certainty (LW 4, 50-52), Dewey clearly put Hegel among the bad guys in need of reconstruction.
-During the First and Second World Wars, Dewey showed little compunction in including Hegel among those to blame for German transgressions (MW 8, 184-200 and 421-442; and MW 10, 221-226).
-Did Dewey need to target Hegel in his work aimed at reconstruction?
+That Dewey continued for a time to give his course on Hegel's Logic and on the Philosophy of Spirit tells us little-we all have taught topics after our flush excitement for them has waned.
+In Democracy and Education (EW9: 62-5), in Reconstruction (MW12: 90, 140, 157), and in The Quest (LW4: 50-52), Dewey clearly put Hegel among the bad guys in need of reconstruction.
+During the two big wars, Dewey showed little compunction in including Hegel among those to blame for German transgressions.
+(MW8: 184-200 & 421-442; MW10: 221-226) Did Dewey need to target Hegel in his work at reconstruction?
 Did he need to uncouple from earlier thinkers to make the case for his present views?
 By doing so, did he diminish his own intellectual resources for putting forward his positive philosophy?

 I think Dewey's negative agenda of reconstruction had neither substance nor purpose.
-He could have advanced his positive agenda just as well without it, and by pursuing his negative agenda, he channeled his energy into a sinkhole and impoverished the background from which he could draw in developing his actual achievements.
+He could have advanced his positive agenda just as well without it and by pursuing negative he channeled his energy into a sinkhole and impoverished the background from which he could draw in developing his actual achievements.